Absorbing-state phase transition in biased activated random walk: Proof of Theorem

+where $\mathbbm{1}( \, \cdot \, )$ is the indicator function, $\eta$ is the initial particle configuration and $z = (x,y)$, $\tau^{z,j}_{ \{ \, \cdot \,\} }$ is the hitting time of $\{ \cdot \}$ for the random walk $X^{z,j}$.
+The (stochastic) inequality holds as on the right-hand side we count only the walks that hit the inner boundary of $B_{2L}$ for the first time at the origin and as, once the particle starting from $(x,y)$ turns to a ghost somewhere, it can explore the region $H_x$ without any restriction related to the outcome of the instructions sleep.
+Thus, the condition on the right-hand side is more restrictive.

 The term $R_L$ is more difficult to handle.
-However, note that every ghost necessarily starts its walk from a site that is empty in the initial configuration $\eta$, due to the order according to which particles are moved, to our choice of $C_g$ and of the events (1), (2), (3) and (4).
-Hence, let for every empty site a random walk start until the time it hits the inner boundary of $B_L$, without any further restriction.
-Let $\tilde{R}_L$ the number of such walks that hit the origin before any other site that belongs to the inner boundary of $B_L$.
-Then,
+However, note that every ghost necessarily starts its walk from a site of $B_L$ that is empty in the initial configuration $\eta$, due to the order according to which particles are moved.
+Thus, we provide a (stochastic) upper bound for $R_L$ by letting for every empty site a random walk start and by counting the number of them hitting the inner boundary of $B_L$ at the origin, without any further restriction.
+We denote such a number by $\tilde{R}_L$.
+Therefore,